-Day 2: To Ngamba Island Chimpanzee Sanctuary, To Mabira forest reserve
+Day 2: Botanical Gardens & Ngamba Island Chimpanzee Sanctuary

-Today we drive to the Ziwa Rhino Sanctuary.
+We start early with a drive to the Ziwa Rhino Sanctuary.
 An experienced ranger will lead you on a hike to find the resident white rhinos.
-Unfortunately, rhinos were hunted to extinction in Uganda but are being re-introduced with the longterm goal of seeing them once again roam the grasslands of Uganda.
+Unfortunately, rhinos were hunted to extinction in Uganda but are being re-introduced with the long-term goal of seeing them once again roam the grasslands of Uganda.
 It is a truly fascinating experience seeing these white rhinos up close.
-Following our rhino encounter, we continue on to Masindi.
-Overnight in Masindi.

-Set out on your morning safari game drive.
-We take a ferry across the Nile before searching for elephants, lions, giraffes, hippos, baboons, several species of primate, numerous types of antelope and of course, excellent birding opportunities.
-Lunch back at the lodge.
+Early this morning, we set off on a safari game drive.
+We take a ferry across the Nile before searching for elephants, lions, giraffes, hippos, baboons, several species of primates, numerous types of antelope and of course, excellent birding opportunities.
+We return to the lodge in time for lunch.

 Enjoy a morning boat journey along the Nile to the delta, passing hippos in the water, and gliding past riverbanks teaming with birdlife.
 At the delta, keep a watchful eye for the massive but elusive shoebill.
 After a picnic lunch we meet our safari vehicles and enjoy a game drive in Murchison Falls National Park.
 Here we will have an opportunity to view the wild inhabitants who make this place their home.
 The park itself is part of the Great East Rift Valley.
-After our safari, we return to the lodge where we can enjoy the rest of the afternoon at leisure.
+After our safari we return to the lodge where we can enjoy the rest of the afternoon at leisure.

 Day 9: To Queen Elizabeth National Park

 After breakfast we drive to Queen Elizabeth National Park.
-We enjoy our lunch at a hotel overlooking the Kazinga channel.
-We explore the Kazinga channel by boat, gliding past the banks full of birds, buffaloes, hippos, crocodiles, elephants and other park inhabitants.
-We continue on to Jacana (in Queen Elizabeth National Park) for dinner and overnight.
+We enjoy our lunch at a hotel overlooking the Kazinga Channel.
+We explore the Kazinga Channel by boat, gliding past the banks full of birds, buffaloes, hippos, crocodiles, elephants and other park inhabitants.

-We enjoy 2 game drives today, including a drive to the delta, providing another opportunity to see the shoebill, and also the region where we hope to find the tree-climbing lions.
+We enjoy 2 game drives today, including a drive to the Edward Flats, providing another opportunity to see the shoebill, and also the region where we hope to find the tree-climbing lions.
 After several days of game viewing, relax at our luxury tents located at a beautiful spot on the banks of the river.
-Overnight in Ishasha.

 Day 14: Bwindi Impenetrable Forest

-From Bwindi Impenetrable Forest, we will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
+We will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
 We drive via beautiful mountainous forests, and through local villages to reach this bustling little border town.
-On a clear day, you should be able to see the row of Volcanoes, lining up along the border like sentries!
+On a clear day, you should be able to see the row of volcanoes, lining up along the border like sentries!

 Day 17: Kigali

-Drive to Kigali, the capital of Rwanda… the roads are good, but quite busy with pedestrians!
-The rest of the day in Kigali and we will have time to visit the Genocide Museum, as well as other historical sites of interest.
+Today we drive to Kigali, the capital of Rwanda.
+The roads are good, but quite busy with pedestrians!
+We will have time to visit the Genocide Museum, as well as other historical sites of interest.
 Tonight we enjoy our farewell dinner to reflect on this incredible journey.